 Distribution Generation Resources, Settlement Only Distribution Generators, and Unregistered Distributed Generation

 Distribution Generation Resources (DGRs) that are not included in the SSWG base cases will be modeled as simple model generators.
 Settlement Only Distribution Generators (SODGs) will be modeled as simple model generators.
 SODGs and unregistered Distributed Generation (DG) modeled as negative load in the SSWG base cases will be taken offline.
 DGRs will be dispatched similarly to other Generation Resources (GRs) of the same resource type.
-SODGs will be kept offline.
+SODGs dispatch will be retained from the SSWG cases.

 Energy Storage